gs-yoon/gs-yoon.github.io/project.md

 <span style="color:orange">orange = Estimated position of robot</span> <br>
 <img src = "https://user-images.githubusercontent.com/57785895/99908174-6dd9e080-2d24-11eb-841c-63a924860943.gif" alt=kf_animation_1 style="float:left">

-To automatically determine parameters of the Kalman filter Using machine learning and convex optimization.
+To automatically determine parameters of the Kalman filter with machine learning and convex optimization.
 In other words, learning the parameters of the Kalman filter

 <a href="{{ site.baseurl}}/kf/"> More </a>
 <p class=clearedText> </p>